-Title V of the 1990 Clean Air Act Amendments requires all major sources (100 tons per year or more) of air pollution to obtain an operating permit.
+Requires all major sources (100 tons per year or more) of air pollution to obtain an operating permit.
 A Title V permit grants a source permission to operate.
 The permit includes all air pollution requirements that apply to the source, including emissions limits and monitoring, record keeping, and reporting requirements.
 It also requires that the source report its compliance status with respect to permit conditions to the permitting authority.